Key Word Sign – What is it?

 What is Key Word Sign?

-The History of Manual Signing and Key Word Sign
+The History of Key Word Sign

 What are the Differences Between Auslan and Key Word Sign?